yohey-uemura/py_ppXAFS_NW14A/README.md

 If you use the script in windows, the appearance of the script would look weird...

+When you install anaconda2, please use older archives.
+For example, Anaconda2-4.4-0 which was released in May 2017.

 This was written for my own use.
 If you have problems, please let me know(yohei.uemura@gmail.com)